Percussion is an instrument that is either

 - Tambourines

 If you need any more information on the percussion then please feel free to contact me and I will be happy to help and answer any queries you have.
-You can get to me on 01283 535 333 option 1, or email to sales@normans.co.uk.
+You can get to me on 01283 535 333 or email to sales@normans.co.uk.